someparty/someparty/source/articles/2020-07-19-touching-glass.html.markdown

 [Listen: *Itty Bitty Little Dittie V3 (under cover)* @ Bandcamp](https://ittybittylittleditty.bandcamp.com/album/itty-bitty-little-dittie-v3-under-cover "#")

 In recent newsletters, I've wondered when Toronto glam-pop artist [Nyssa](https://soundcloud.com/thisisnyssa) would finally collect the string of accomplished singles she's released over the past year.
-Look no further than August 21, when the singer/songwriter's official debut LP *Girls Like Me* arrives.
+Look no further than August 21, when the singer-songwriter's official debut LP *Girls Like Me* arrives.
 The 10-song set brings together tracks like the recent "Bye Bye Jubilee" and "Antibodies" with the earlier shared "I Don't Wanna Live On The Moon (Without U)," "Hey Jackie," and "#1Girl."

 In a press release Nyssa commented: